kvarak/dnd/docs/_Classes/barbarian.md

 For some barbarians, rage is a means to an end -- that end being violence.
 The Path of the Berserker is a path of untrammeled fury, slick with blood.
 As you enter the berserker's rage, you thrill in the chaos of battle, heedless of your own health or well-being.

 ### Intimidating Presence
-When you choose this path at 1st level, you are proficient with Intimidation, and you have advantage any time you use your physical presence when intimidating.
-This is a Strength ability check.
+When you choose this path at 1st level, you gain the *Physique - Intimidate* skill.
+If you have that skill already, you may spend a skill point on any other skill.

 ### Frenzy
 From 3rd level, you can go into a frenzy when you rage.
 If you do so, for the duration of your rage you can make a single melee weapon attack as a **bonus action** on each of your turns after this one.